emer/axon/GPU.md

 * Everything must be stored in top-level arrays of structs as shown above -- these are the only variable length data structures.

-* The projections and synapses are now organized in a receiver-based ordering, with indexes used to access in a sender-based order.
+* The pathways and synapses are now organized in a receiver-based ordering, with indexes used to access in a sender-based order.

 * The core computation is invoked via the `RunCycle` method, which can actually run 10 cycles at a time in one GPU command submission, which greatly reduces overhead.
 The cycle-level computation is fully implemented all on the GPU, but basic layer-level state is copied back down by default because it is very fast to do so and might be needed.